sunzl1989/dotfiles/README.md

 Vim has a nice new [Tomorrow Theme](https://github.com/chriskempson/vim-tomorrow-theme/tree/dev/colors), but to see correctly colors like with [solarized](https://github.com/altercation/solarized) I suggest to install color profile to your terminal from `extra` folder.

+### Fonts

+Under `extras/fonts` you can find some of my preferred fixed-width fonts for your terminal, patched for `powerline` fancy.

 ## Thanks to